dotnet/orleans/src/Documentation/Advanced-Concepts/Powershell-Client.md

 ```

-Thats it for now.
 We plan to update this page as we introduce more Cmdlets like use Observers, Streams and other Orleans core features more natively on Powershell.
 We hope that this help people as a starting point for automation.
 As always, this is a work-in-progress and we love contributions! :)

 Please note that the intent is not to reimplement the whole client on PowerShell but instead, give IT and DevOps teams a way to interact with the Grains without need to implement a .Net application.